slinso/goTemplateBenchmark/README.md

 ## Results dev machine

-Changed the environment to my local dev laptop: i7-6700T 16GB Mem
+local dev laptop: i7-6700T 16GB Mem

-Golang: 1.11
+## Changes with 1.14

+- quite a few slowdowns, but I did not do any profiling. needs more testing.

 ## Changes with 1.11